dbarron-soco/python/log_parser/README.md

 ## Acknowledgements

-Thanks to the sample log (`cisco_sample_100.txt`) and the initial pattern ideas for shaping the first set of extractors.
+Thanks to the sample log (`cisco_sample_logfile.txt`) and the initial pattern ideas for shaping the first set of extractors.